BigMishuil/BigMishuil/README.md

 ![](https://komarev.com/ghpvc/?username=BigMishuil)

 ## About Me 🔥
-✌️ My name is Michael and I'm Backend Developer
+✌️ My name is Michael and I'm Python Backend Developer

 👩‍💻I like writing code and getting new knowledge about IT